/ tool-comparisons / Angular vs HTMX for Solo Developers

 HTMX Overview

-HTMX is a 14KB library that extends HTML with attributes for AJAX requests, CSS transitions, WebSocket connections, and server-sent events.
+HTMX is a roughly 16KB (minified and gzipped) dependency-free library that extends HTML with attributes for AJAX requests and CSS transitions, with WebSocket connections and server-sent events available through official extensions.
 Instead of building a JavaScript application that talks to an API, you build a server-rendered application where the server returns HTML fragments that HTMX swaps into the page.

 There's no build step.
 No npm install.
 No bundler configuration.
 You add a script tag and start adding hx-get, hx-post, hx-swap, and hx-trigger attributes to your HTML elements.
 Click a button, HTMX sends a request, the server returns HTML, HTMX puts it where you told it to.
 That's the entire model.